gnang/HypermatrixAlgebraPackage/README.md

 to be unitary.

 ## Uncorrelated tuples: Generalization of matrix inverse pair
-The [General linear group](http://en.wikipedia.org/wiki/General_linear_group) plays a crucial role in many areas of mathematics.
-The BM algebra suggest natural generalization for the General linear group, for which very little is known.
+The [general linear group](http://en.wikipedia.org/wiki/General_linear_group) plays a crucial role in many areas of mathematics.
+The BM algebra suggests a natural generalization for the general linear group, for which very little is known.
 Recall that a pair of square matrices are said to form an inverse pair if their product yields the Kronecker delta of the same size and order.
 Similarly a tuple of cubic hypermatrices are said to form an uncorrelated tuple if their product yield the Kronecker delta of the same order and size.
-The hypermatrix package implements a symbolic parametrization for uncorrelated tuples of arbitrary order but of side lenght equal to 2 and are obtained as follows
+The hypermatrix package implements a symbolic parametrization for uncorrelated tuples of arbitrary order but having side length equal to 2 obtained as follows

 ```python
 sage: [Ha,Hb]=GeneralUncorrelatedHypermatrixTuple(2); Prod(Ha,Hb).simplify()